cogawi/resume/resume.md

 ### Manufactured Assemblies Design Engineer

 - Developed bathroom kits in SolidWorks, providing BOMs and drawings for assembly and installation.
-- Created automated model, drawing, and CNC templates for steel wall panels using Catia 3DExperience.
+- Created model, drawing, and CNC templates for steel wall panels using Catia 3DExperience.
 - Built prototypes of building components to test functionality, dimensions, and tolerances.

 ## SAFRAN AEROSYSTEMS, Everett, WA&#9;*2015 - 2019*